 When ice storms hit Adams Land & Cattle in Nebraska, Liz Babcock, Director of Communication and Talent Development, and her team had no reason to panic.

 Workforce demographics are changing.
-Each successive generation from Gen X onward has been more and more discerning about the ways their employers talk and listen to them.
+Each successive generation from Gen X onward has been more and more discerning about how their employers talk and listen to them.
 They have less time for office politics and they demand increased collaboration, transparency, and feedback.
 They're working differently, and they require tools that can set them up for success in this new environment, where internal communication plays a greater role than ever before in aligning people behind common goals.